 Listen to a summary from one of the authors, Hildegard Lingnau.

 The global economic and poverty landscape has changed, and with it our understanding of what development and poverty are all about.
 As the United Nations and its partners shape a new global framework to take the place of the MDGs in 2015, they face the urgent challenge of keeping poverty at the heart of development.
+For the success of the post-2015 agenda, it is crucial to determine how the multiple dimensions of poverty and inequality should be defined and measured.

 The OECD supports the emerging consensus that post-2015 education goals should retain a focus on access and equity while emphasizing the quality of learning from early childhood through primary and secondary education.
 The OECD is well placed to contribute to the definition of learning goals and targets, based on the experience of the Programme for International Student Assessment (PISA).
 More than 70 countries participate in PISA and a new initiative will seek to make it more relevant for developing countries.
 PISA could provide a means for all countries to measure progress towards national and international post-2015 education goals.